-The region has been growing and developing at a rapid pace since the 19th century, and the city’s tumultuous history goes back at least 800 years.
-But in 1920, Berlin began to evolve into the rich metropolis we recognise today.
+The city’s tumultuous history goes back at least 800 years, but it was in the 1920s that Berlin began its evolution into the rich metropolis we recognise today.

-Take a journey back through time to the 1920s with these 12 photos….
+Take a trip back in time to the 1920s with these 12 photos.

 Kreuzberg is known as Hallesches Tor

 Punks, organic food stores and riots — that’s what comes to mind when you think of Kreuzberg.
 Also the Turkish shops on Oranienstraße, squats, and of course the 1st of May.
 In 1920 there was the ‘Kreuzberg’ itself in Viktoriapark, but the district around it was still known as Hallesches Tor.
 It wasn’t until 1921 that it received the name that has long since become cult — and now the wet dream of landlords and investors.

 Shopping — local and regional

 In 1920 there was not yet a city magazine for this up-and-coming metropolis. tip Berlin was only founded in 1972.
 Had it existed, however, our food editors would have been thrilled by the authentic traders who supplied the big city with regional products.
 Everything was sustainable, organic and had a charming Berlin narrative.
 And ‘Berlinerisch’ was still spoken on every corner.